Brugmansia suaveolens: Taxonomy

 First discovered by Alexander von Humboldt and Aimé Bonpland, Brugmansia suaveolens was first formally described and published by Carl Ludwig Willdenow in 1809 as Datura suaveolens.
 In 1823, Friedrich von Berchtold and Jan Presl transferred these to Brugmansia suaveolens.
 Local common names include Maikoa, Huanduc, Maikiua, Tompeta del jucio, Tsuaak, Toe, Wahashupa, Peji, Bikut, Ohuetagi, Ain-vai, Baikua, Canachiari, and Ishauna.

 There are thousands of cultivated Brugmansia hybrids, and the majority have at least some B. suaveolens heritage.
 Some of the more popular cultivars include 'Dr. Seuss', 'Frosty Pink' and 'Charles Grimaldi'.

 Distribution and habitat

 B. suaveolens was originally endemic to the coastal rainforests of south-east Brazil, where it grows below 1000 m along river banks and forest edges with warm temperatures, high humidity, and heavy rainfall.
-As a result of human interaction with this species, it can now be found growing in residential areas throughout much of South America; and occasionally in Central America, Mexico, California, Greece and even in parts of Florida.
+As a result of human interaction with this species, it can now be found growing in residential areas throughout much of South America; and occasionally in Central America, Mexico, California, Greece, Africa and even in parts of Florida.